-Alternative Leave and WPSL used for sick leave shall be requested and approved in accordance with Article 13.2, with accrued WPSL hours applied first until exhausted before alternative leave hours are applied to the absence.
+Alternative Leave and WPSL used for sick leave shall be requested and approved in accordance with Article 13.2, the employee able to apply alterative leave and WPSL interchangeably or in combination, at the employee's discretion.

 Alternative Leave and WPSL used for Vacation will be scheduled and approved according to Article 11.3. with the employee able to apply alternative leave and WPSL interchangeably or in combination, at the employee's discretion.